Carglglz/upydev/DOCS/Documentation.md

 ### DC MOTOR

+*This needs  the 'dcmotor.py' script in upyutils directory to be uploaded to the upy device, a dc motor and the appropriate  dc motor driver (PWM)*

 #### dcmotor_config

 to config PWM pins to drive a DC motor (use -po option as -po [DIR1] [DIR2])